-Acoustic ceiling installation and most commercial drop ceiling constructions consist of metal channels in the shape of an upside-down T. These upside-down T’s are commonly referred to as mains runners or cross runners/cross tees and are suspended on wires from the overhead structure, creating a space between the buildings structure and the finished ceiling called a plenum.
+Acoustic ceiling installation and most commercial suspended ceiling constructions consist of metal channels in the shape of an upside-down T. These upside-down T’s are commonly referred to as mains runners or cross runners/cross tees and are suspended on wires from the overhead structure, creating a space between the buildings structure and the finished ceiling called a plenum.
 These main runners and cross tees are connected to one another in a regularly spaced pattern of cells or modules, once connected the system they create is often just referred to as ceiling grid.

 These cells are filled with ceiling panels.
 Our stone wool acoustic tiles are available in a wide range of module sizes, ranging from the industry standard 2x2’ and 2x4’ all the way up to large 4x4’ and 2x8’ options.
-They provide lightweight solutions which are easy to handle, cut and install., Rockfon specialty metal ceiling panels and planks provide another durable solution with a wide range of styles, finishes, and aesthetics to allow for unique design expressions.
+They provide lightweight solutions which are easy to handle, cut and install.
+Rockfon specialty metal ceiling panels and planks provide another durable solution with a wide range of styles, finishes, and aesthetics to allow for unique design expressions.
 These ceiling tiles, panels, boards and planks conceal and provide access to the plenum above them while providing enhanced acoustical performance, humidity and fire resistance, light reflection and indoor air quality.

-As an alternative to installing a drop ceiling that conceals, open plenum ceiling systems often are used in many room types to provide the feel of a more open space which exposes the mechanic or surface elements within the plenum.
+As an alternative to installing a suspended ceiling that conceals, open plenum ceiling systems often are used in many room types to provide the feel of a more open space which exposes the mechanic or surface elements within the plenum.
 In addition, hanging baffles, islands and clouds may be used to enhance acoustics when a drop ceiling mount is not practical.

-Regardless of what you want to call it – how to put a drop ceiling, false ceiling installation or suspended ceiling install – it all starts with the ceiling grid.
 Installation methods of ceiling suspension systems on commercial buildings are enforced by ASTM C636 “Standard Practice for Installation of Metal Ceiling Suspension Systems for Acoustical Tile and Lay-In Panels.”1

 - Main runners (main tees) directly suspended with hanger wires to the above substrate.